adrien2p/medusa-plugins/packages/medusa-plugin-prometheus/README.md

 ## Getting started

-First of all, you need to install the plugin as follow `yarn add @medusa-plugins/medusa-plugnig-prometheus`
+First of all, you need to install the plugin as follow `yarn add medusa-plugnig-prometheus`

 Then, go to your `medusa-config.js` file and in the plugins collection property add the following at the beginning to be registered first
 ```javascript